MicrosoftDocs/learn/learn-pr/student-evangelism/healthbot-language-understanding/includes/5-create-luis-conversation-app.md

 ## Sign in to the LUIS portal

-1. Open your browser, and go to luis.ai.
+1. Open your browser, and go to the [Language Understanding](https://luis.ai) page.
 Select the **Sign in** option in the upper-right corner, and then sign in to LUIS with your Microsoft account.

    :::image type="content" source="../media/4-sign-in-luis.png" alt-text="Screenshot that shows signing in to LUIS." lightbox="../media/4-sign-in-luis.png":::